Billing & Operations

 - Solo agencies with strict monthly software budgets

-- Small teams replacing ad-hoc tools with a coherent acquisition stack
+- Small teams replacing ad-hoc tools with a coherent operation stack

 - Operators prioritizing time-to-value over enterprise depth

-Not ideal for: Teams needing advanced multi-department suites
+Not ideal for: Teams preferring completely custom solutions

 Setup friction: Low